Key safety tips for using social media

 Broadcasting you're away from home

-The safest option is to post your travel photos once you've returned from your trip, or to only share photos directly with close friends and family and not in a public forum.
+The safest option is to post your travel photos once you’ve returned from your trip, or to only share photos directly with close friends and family.

 Beware of scams

-The internet, and social media in particular, is rife with scams of all kinds.
-Common scams include those that appeal to people's emotions, for example romance scams.
+The internet in general, and social media in particular, are rife with scams of all kinds.
+Common scams include romance scams and scams that aim to appeal to people’s emotions.

 An icon of a padlock.